CLASSIFICATION NO. 748

-The Biosolids Application Technician 2 selects application sites for biosolids dispersal, determines and schedules personnel and equipment for dispersal and compiles periodic reports regarding program effectiveness and condition of vehicles and equipment.
+The Biosolids Application Technician 2 solicits and selects application sites for biosolids application, determines and schedules personnel and equipment for application and compiles periodic reports regarding program effectiveness and condition of vehicles and equipment.
 The incumbent also operates heavy duty diesel truck and trailer combinations to load, haul and unload liquids and dewatered biosolids for reuse at agricultural sites.

 The Biosolids Application Technician 2 differs from the Biosolids Application Technician 1 that does not schedule personnel and equipment or make final inspections of application sites.
-It also differs from the Environmental Program Coordinator which solicits disposal sites, serves as liaison with regulator agencies and carries oversight responsibility for the reuse programs.
+It also differs from the Environmental Program Coordinator which serves as liaison with regulatory agencies and supports oversight responsibility for the reuse programs.

 Duties may include but are not limited to the following:

-- Selects application sites for biosolids dispersal in accordance with Federal and State regulations and Biosolids Management Plan; determines and schedules personnel and equipment for dispersal and disposal; solicits agricultural disposal sites in accordance with environmental regulations.
+- Selects application sites for biosolids application in accordance with Federal and State regulations and Biosolids Management Plan; solicits agricultural disposal sites in accordance with environmental regulations.

-- Conducts application of biosolids in accordance with Biosolids Management Plan; compiles daily and monthly data entry for all biosolids hauled and applied to application sites for both liquid and dewatered programs; completes annual year-end report; maintains records of vehicle and equipment condition, repairs and readings of meters and gauges; maintains daily records of mileage, fuel consumption and related information in compliance with local, state and federal regulations; takes soil samples and records field conditions.
+- Conducts application of biosolids in accordance with Biosolids Management Plan; compiles daily and monthly data entry for all biosolids hauled and applied to application sites for both liquid and dewatered programs; maintains records of vehicle and equipment condition, repairs and readings of meters and gauges; maintains daily records of mileage, fuel consumption and related information in compliance with local, state and federal regulations; takes soil and water samples and records field conditions.